 Marijuana stock key metrics: What are the EV/EBITDA projections?

 According to Stanley, most cannabis companies are not EBITDA positive yet.
-However, he expects this situation to improve thanks the legalization of recreational cannabis in Canada.
+However, he expects this situation to improve thanks to the legalization of recreational cannabis in Canada.

 “We focus on our expectations for calendar 2019 from a time basis, and then we look at primarily our EBITDA expectations for that period and compare them against multiples for the group,” Stanley said.